Geeko/geeko.github.io/README.md

 # geeko.github.io
 This is the website for Geeko Coding Studios.
 If you have suggestions email me at GeekoCodingStudios@gmail.com. if you want to check out the website the link is https://geeko.github.io/

+# About
+If you wish to learn more about Geeko Coding Studios visit the about page (About)[https://geeko.github.io/about]